haspadar/carl/README.md

 ## 💤 Lazy Evaluation

 Carl objects are lightweight and perform no heavy work in constructors.
-Network requests and parsing are deferred until you explicitly call `outcome()`, `outcomes()`, or `body()`.
-This ensures predictable, testable, and fast object composition.
+Network I/O occurs only when you call `outcome()` or `outcomes()`.
+Response parsing/consumption (e.g., `body()`) is deferred until you access it.
+This keeps composition predictable and fast.

 ---